Work for hire: Japan

 Article 15 of the Japanese Copyright Act (Act No. 48 of May 6, 1970) provides that:

 (1) For a work (except computer programming) that an employee of a corporation or other employers (hereinafter in this Article such a corporation or other employers are referred to as a "corporation, etc.") makes in the course of duty at the initiative of the corporation, etc., and that the corporation, etc. makes public as a work of its own authorship, the author is the corporation, etc., so long as it is not stipulated otherwise in a contract, in employment rules, or elsewhere at the time the work is made.

 (2) For a work of computer programming that an employee of a corporation, etc. makes at the initiative of the corporation, etc. in the course of duty, the author is the corporation, etc., so long as it is not stipulated otherwise in a contract, in employment rules, or elsewhere at the time the work is made.

 If a corporation (or other employer) is deemed the author of a work, the copyright, as well as the moral rights of the author, are vested in the corporation.
 For a work other than a computer program to be deemed a "work made for hire", it must be published in the name of the corporation, with the corporation identified as the author.
 This requirement does not apply to computer programs because many programs are created without the intention of being published.

+The Netherlands

+Articles 7 and 8 of the Dutch Copyright Act (Auteurswet) provide for an employer or organization to be considered the author of a work by default.

+Article 7.
+Where labour carried out by an employee consists in the making of certain literary, scientific or artistic works, the employer shall be deemed the author thereof, unless otherwise agreed between the parties.

+Article 8.
+A public institution, association, foundation or company which communicates a work to the public as its own, without naming any natural person as the author thereof, shall be regarded as the author of that work, unless it is proved that the communication to the public in such manner was unlawful.